CERT-Polska/ursadb/docs/configuration.md

 How many tasks can be processed at once?
 The default 4 is a very conservative value for most workloads.
 Increasing it will make the database faster, but at a certain point the disk becomes a bottleneck.
+This will also linearly increase memory usage in the worst case.

-Recommendation: If your server is dedicated to ursadb, or your IO latency is high (for example, files are stored on NFS), increase to at least 16.
+**Recommendation**: If your server is dedicated to ursadb, or your IO latency is high (for example, files are stored on NFS), increase to 8 or more.

 ### merge_max_datasets